octobanzo/octobanzo/README.md

 If you didn't provide a reason in Discord's reason box, don't fret!
 Octobanzo will pop up asking you to add a reason later!

-Moderate quickly and easily — the typing can wait until the spam is gone.
+Moderate quickly and easily — you don't even have to do anything while the spam is happening.

 ## Before You Commit: